Cover Letter for Internship Examples | How to Write (Format)

 Paragraph 2: skills and accomplishments

-The second paragraph of the cover letter for the internship should focus on your skills and accomplishments when applying for the role.
+The second paragraph of the cover letter should focus on your skills and accomplishments when applying for the role.
 Again, you can provide examples to support your skills and achievements.
 The stated skills and accomplishments should be drawn from your academic or work experience stated in the resume to ensure your application documents complement each other.

-Paragraph 3:why you consider yourself befitting
+Paragraph 3:explain why you consider yourself suitable

-The third paragraph of the cover letter for the internship should explain why you believe you are best suited for the internship.
+The third paragraph of the cover letter should explain why you believe you are best suited for the internship.
 The reasons provided should be based on the research you conducted concerning the requirements for the job and your knowledge of the business.
 You should also state how best you can contribute to the goals of the company.

 Paragraph 4: call to action